-1 Right-click a Master Engine and select Edit Master Engine.
+- Right-click a Master NGFW Engine and select Edit Master NGFW Engine.
+The Engine Editor opens. - 2) In the navigation pane on the left, select Interfaces > Interface Options.

-- 2 In the navigation pane on the left, select Interfaces | Interface Options. - 3 In the Interface Options pane that opens on the right: - a From the Primary control IP address drop-down list, select the primary control IP address for communications with the Management Server. - b (Optional, recommended) From the Backup control IP address drop-down list, select a backup control IP address for Management Server contact (used if the primary fails).
+- 3) In the Interface Options pane that opens on the right: - a) From the Primary control IP address drop-down list, select the primary control IP address for communications with the Management Server.